marcoaam/shopping-website/README.md

 ### Bootstrap

-The customer request is for a responsive website that can easily be optimised to all devices and bootstrap I consider it has great features to do this.
+The customer requirement is for a responsive website that can easily be optimised to all devices and bootstrap I consider it has great features to do this.
 Using Bootstrap allows to manipulate elements on the page easily and has a great set of extra features to be ready for expansion when needed.

 File structure
 --------------

-In the app folder there are a series of folders. each one of them contains the following.
+In the app folder there are a series of folders in the MVC kind of structure. each one of them contains the following.

 Models
 ------